MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 * Missing a LLAPI to check the overlapping between source and destination areas.

-Simulator
+Front Panel
-"""""""""
+"""""""""""

 **Fixed**

-* Cannot use an external image decoder on front panel.
+* Cannot use an external image decoder on Front Panel.
 * Missing an API to check the overlapping between source and destination areas.

-ImageGenerator
+Image Generator
-""""""""""""""
+"""""""""""""""

 **Fixed**

-* Cannot build a platform with image generator and without front panel.
+* Cannot build a platform with Image Generator and without Front Panel.

 [13.0.0] - 2020-07-30
 =====================